-Still Life I recently wrote an essay on Still Life (74) for Peephole Journal – revisiting the film to investigate our “original intentions of challenging the male gaze.
-Criticised at the time for perpetuating the sexual objectification of the female body, Thornley counters this now, in 2017, by arguing for the film’s “collaborative gaze,” one that is shared by the women behind and in front of the camera”.
+Essay on my film Still Life (made with Dasha Ross in 1974 ), ‘Looking at Women’, Peephole Journal investigates the “original intentions of challenging the male gaze.
+Criticised at the time for perpetuating the sexual objectification of the female body, Thornley counters this now, in 2017, by arguing for the film’s ‘collaborative gaze’, one that is shared by the women behind and in front of the camera”.

-Melbourne Women in Film Festival (MWFF) screens Still Life, March 2017.
-In online mag ‘Mojo News’ Emily Burkhard reviews ‘Still Life’ (Jeni Thornley & Dasha Ross 1974) as “raw and evocative”, along with a discussion of the contemporary films screened: Clare Ferra’s ‘Progressive Evolution; (2011) and ‘Love Oscillation’ (2012), and Amie Batalibasi’s ‘Lit’ (2016).
+Melbourne Women in Film Festival (MWFF) screened Still Life, March 2017.
+In online mag ‘Mojo News’ Emily Burkhard reviews ‘Still Life’ as “raw and evocative”, along with a discussion of the contemporary films screened: Clare Ferra’s ‘Progressive Evolution; (2011) and ‘Love Oscillation’ (2012), and Amie Batalibasi’s ‘Lit’ (2016).
 “The festival stood out for its series of informative and insightful panel discussions during the two-day inaugural showcase – on the role of women in screen culture, how this has evolved from the days of the 1975 International Women’s Film Festival.”

 Public screening and discussion: Island Home Country (52 min).
-Monday 14th March 7.30pm, Mona Vale Memorial Hall; hosted by the Aboriginal Support Group – Manly Warringah Pittwater (ASG).
+Monday 14th March 2017, Mona Vale; hosted by the Aboriginal Support Group – Manly Warringah Pittwater (ASG).
 ASG started in 1979 as a treaty organization and later developed into a group of people committed to supporting Indigenous Australians in their broader struggle for justice.

 Public screening and discussion: Island Home Country (52 min. film & thesis, DCA UTS 2011), Screening Indigeneity Series, Menzies Centre for Australian Studies & the Department of Film Studies, King’s College London, September 15th 2015.